 With a good sales automation tool, a ranking list of leads is compiled automatically through a lead scoring system of sorts that you set.
 Once again, you only need to establish the criteria that determine what kind of lead is more important, and the program will organise them automatically according to importance.

 Another aspect of sales automation is that it facilitates organisation.
 Sales automation tools can assist in appointment scheduling, call logging, and much more.
 The team's organisation will excel, and they will be unimpeded so they can pursue other, more important matters.

 Sales and marketing teams work toward the same goal, so finding common ground on how to get there and supporting each other has to come easy.

-These teams need to have a single customer view so everyone is aware of all the interactions someone had with your organisation, on all channels.
+These teams need to have a single customer view so everyone is aware of all the interactions someone had with your organization, on all channels.
 Having this common insight allows sales and marketing to create campaigns around common goals that target the ideal customer.
-Integrating CRM systems and automation tools provides easier communication between marketing and sales through a transparent overview of all the contacts, pipeline, data, reports and dashboards.
+Integrating CRM systems and automation tools provides easier communication between marketing and sales through a transparent overview of all the contacts, pipeline, data, reports, and dashboards.

 Benefits of sales automation

 After all, it’s important to realize your salespeople remain irreplaceable.
 These tools cannot take over from them altogether – they can only assist them.